bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 Here's the [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) (PDF) for a normal distribution.
-You can interpret the PDF as going over the *input* space horizontally with the vertical axis showing the probability that some input occurs.
+You can interpret the PDF as going over the *input* space horizontally with the vertical axis showing the probability that some value occurs.
 (If you're interested, the code to create these plots is available at [bamos/dcgan-completion.tensorflow:simple-distributions.py](https://github.com/bamos/dcgan-completion.tensorflow/blob/master/simple-distributions.py).)